 A fever that does not go away

 If a Wilms tumor is diagnosed, relieving symptoms remains an important part of your child’s cancer care and treatment.
-This may be called palliative care or supportive care.
+Managing symptoms may also be called "palliative care" or "supportive care."
 Be sure to talk with your child’s health care team about the symptoms your child experiences, including any new symptoms or a change in symptoms.